KabC03/Little-compiler-in-C-plus-plus/documentation/Vector.md

 # Vector

+__NOTE:
-__NOTE: Vectors do NOT automatically resize, they must be MANUALLY resized before insertion and optionally after a deletion__
+- Vectors do NOT automatically resize, they must be MANUALLY resized before insertion and optionally after a deletion
+- Vectors may hold ANY datatype (including structs or unions)__

 - Initialising a vector